Kenya women's national volleyball team

 The Kenya women's national volleyball team, the Malkia Strikers, represents Kenya in international volleyball competitions.
-Kenya has dominated the African continent since the 1990s, winning the Women's African Volleyball Championship a record nine times.
-They have qualified three times for the Olympics; in 2000, 2004 and for the postponed 2020 Summer Olympics in Tokyo.
+Kenya has dominated the African continent since the 1990s, winning the Women's African Volleyball Championship a record of ten times.
+They have qualified four times for the Olympics; in 2000, 2004, 2020 and 2024.

 Kenya also has a beach volleyball team, who were the only women's team at the Tokyo Olympics.
 Kenya's women's sitting volleyball team did not qualify for Tokyo.

 History

 Women were not invited to play volleyball at the All-Africa Games until 1978.
 Those games were in Algiers, Algeria and Kenya did not send a team.
 The team was there in 1991 for the Volleyball at the 1991 All-Africa Games where they were first.
 They were also in Cairo when eight teams were present for the 1991 Women's African Volleyball Championship and Kenya again took the gold medal.

 Violet Barasa, as national team captain, lead the national team to its appearances at the 2000 Summer Olympics and the 2004 Summer Olympics.
 At both events they finished eleventh.

 In 2006 the team's coach was the Japanese coach Sadatoshi Sugawara who was assisted by Paul Bitok.
 They contested the FIVB World Championships in Japan although the team was said to lack professional players as the chosen team were students or players who were based in Japan.

 In 2007 their coach Sammy Kirongo led them to a seventh Women's African Volleyball Championship victory.
 That year's championships was in Nairobi and the final was against Algeria.
 The Kenyan team included Brackcides Agala, Janet Wanja, Dorcas Ndasaba and Catherine Wanjiru.
 Mildred Odwako was said to be the "best digger" and Janet Wanja was the "best setter".
 Dorcas Ndasaba was judged "best player" after she gained the final point to deliver victory in straight sets.

 In 2008 they failed to qualify for the 2008 Summer Olympics after they were beaten by Algeria and four years later Algeria again denied them qualification for the 2012 Summer Olympics in London.

 In 2015 Brackcides Agala was the captain of the team and Janet Wanja assisted her.
 The team announced that they refused to play for the 2015 FIVB World Grand Prix in Canberra after several victories.
 The players were annoyed that they had not been paid money that had been promised by the Kenya Volleyball Federation.
 The boycott was successful and the team played and won against Peru.
 However, the KVF were not pleased and when the team's were announced for the 2016 Summer Olympics neither Khadambi or her assistant Janet Wanja were asked to the qualifying matches and the team failed to qualify.

 In 2020, under the new head coach of Paul Bitok, Kenya's women's volleyball team won the gold medal at the African Games and they qualified for the postponed 2020 Summer Olympics which was the first time in sixteen years.